Friday, December 08, 2023

 Having eventually got the nozzle into the fuel flap, dad couldn't get any petrol out of the machine and stood there dumbfounded, his eyes darting from fuel flap to pump, relentlessly squeezing the pump lever to no effect.
 "C'mon..." we could hear him muttering.
 "C'mon!", but no fuel would flow.
 The man started to gesticulate with his hands, uplifting them, supine and almost biblical, then letting them drop to his sides with a clap.
 "What do you want me to do?" he strained, continuing to plead with his hands.
 He had become a living cartoon.

-Inside the car, my brother and I were really enjoying the spectacle of patriarch trying to reason with inanimate object.
+Inside the car, my brother and I were really enjoying the spectacle of the patriarch trying to reason with an inanimate object.
 Even my mom was chortling away.
 My dad was soon in full meltdown, huffing and puffing, panting, flailing his arms.
 "What do you want from me!?
 What do you want me to do!?" he howled.
 Inside the car we also howled at the surreal dialogue that begged the petrol pump to speak back.
 Finding a time I've laughed more in my life without strong drugs is a struggle.
-Not just laughing, but thigh-slapping, hand over the mouth, gleeful, i'm-not-supposed-to-be-laughing, helpless, guffawing.
+This wasn't just laughing, but true belly-aching, helpless guffawing; thigh-slapping, hand over the mouth, tears running down, gleeful i'm-not-supposed-to-be-laughing.

 Someone had to put this man out of his misery before he got an aneurysm.
 But no one was going to.
 The pump was never going to answer my dad's call, so on it went.
 I can't recall how the farce resolved itself, but it's a story our family retells with delight.
 The pathos was deep, man.